 While every attempt has been made to ensure STORE STOCK STATUS is accurate, we do run out of stock.
-To avoid disappointment, please ring 02 9262-7996 to talk to a staff member and ensure availability.
+We are unable to fulfill any orders for 'not available' items listed in our Webstore.
+To avoid disappointment, please ring 02 9262-7996 to talk to a staff member and order in-store.

 Beyond Weird -- Paperback (English Language Edition) [Paperback]

 ‘I think I can safely say that nobody understands quantum mechanics.’

 Richard Feynman wrote this in 1965 – the year he was awarded the Nobel prize in physics for his work on quantum mechanics.

 Quantum physics is regarded as one of the most obscure and impenetrable subjects in all of science.
 But when Feynman said he didn’t understand quantum mechanics, he didn’t mean that he couldn’t do it – he meant that’s all he could do.
 He didn’t understand what the maths was saying: what quantum mechanics tells us about reality.